 The Audit Committee has adopted a formal, written Audit Committee charter that complies with Securities and Exchange Commission (the "SEC") rules and regulations and the Nasdaq listing standards.
 We believe that the composition and functioning of our Audit Committee complies with all applicable requirements of the Sarbanes-Oxley Act, and all applicable SEC and Nasdaq rules and regulations.
-The Audit Committee met five times and acted by written consent one time during 2015.
+The Audit Committee met five times during 2016.
 A copy of the Audit Committee charter is available on the investors section of our website at www.retrophin.com.
-The information on our website is not incorporated by reference into this Proxy Statement or our Annual Report for fiscal 2015.
+The information on our website is not incorporated by reference into this Proxy Statement or our Annual Report for fiscal 2016.